-Internships will all vary based on the major, career path, and desires of the student.
+Internships will vary based on your major, skills, and your personal career goals.
 A computer science major’s internship will look fairly different than someone studying creative writing.
 However, students have made it clear that there are certain qualities in internships that they need, no matter the role.

 Supportive mentorship and peers